antarctica/PolarRoute/docs/source/sections/Dataloaders/vector/index.rst

 Creating a vector dataloader is almost identical to creating a :ref:`scalar dataloader<abstract-scalar-dataloader>`.
-The key differences are that the `VectorDataLoader` abstract base class must be used, and that the `data_name` is a comma seperated string of the vector component names. e.g. a dataloader storing a vector with column names :code:`uC` and :code:`vC` will have an attribute :code:`self.data_name = 'uC,vC'` Data must be imported and saved as an xarray.Dataset, or a
+The key differences are that the `VectorDataLoader` abstract base class must be used, and that the `data_name` is a comma separated string of the vector component names. e.g. a dataloader storing a vector with column names :code:`uC` and :code:`vC` will have an attribute :code:`self.data_name = 'uC,vC'` Data must be imported and saved as an xarray.Dataset, or a